UKCloud/documentation/articles/enablement/enbl-sco-smart-hands.md

 ## Smart Hands Standby

-Customers may wish to reserve a UKCloud Engineer to perform Smart Hands work during a time window, but may not necessarily know when the Engineer will be required.
-For example power-cycling colocated hardware at random times during overnight upgrades.
+If you need to reserve a UKCloud engineer to perform Smart Hands work during a time window, but do not know specficially when the engineer will be required within that window, you can use Smart Hands Standby.
+For example, you may need to power-cycle colocated hardware at random times during an overnight upgrade.

-Customers may use Smart Hands Standby to reserve a UKCloud Engineer for an 8 hour window who is on-call to perform tasks as required.
-The Smart Hands Standby is charged at the SFIA Rate ‘Follow – Client Interface’.
-This is in addition to the standard Smart Hands hourly rate which is applied when the Engineer is performing the activities.
+With Smart Hands Standby, you can reserve a UKCloud engineer for an 8-hour window to be on call to perform tasks as required.
+Smart Hands Standby is charged at the [SFIA Rate](https://ukcloud.com/sfia) ‘Follow – Client Interface’.
+This is in addition to the standard Smart Hands hourly rate, which is applied when the engineer is performing the activities.

-In the event that the reserved engineer is required to perform Emergency maintenance for UKCloud during the Smart Hands Standby Window, this will take priority over the on-call reservation.
-In the event this happens it will be communicated to you and we will make best efforts to accomodate your work during the emergency maintenance.
+In the event that the reserved engineer is required to perform emergency maintenance for UKCloud during the Smart Hands Standby window, this will take priority over the on-call reservation.
+In the event this happens we'll communicate this to you and we'll make best efforts to accomodate your work during the emergency maintenance.

 ## How much does Smart Hands cost?